 Struggling with that law school personal statement?
 We got you covered!
 We're going to show you everything you need to know including excellent examples from past successful applicants and proven strategies from a former admissions committee member.

 Here is what you are going to learn:

-Students are always asking what goes into a great personal statement for law school.
+Students are always asking how to write a personal statement for law school, particularly one that stands out from all the rest.
 After all, advice from most universities is vague at best.
 Take this zinger from the University of Chicago: “Write about something personal, relevant, and completely individual to you… Just be yourself.”
-For motivated students with the world at their feet, it’s a tough ask to narrow your character down into a few hundred words!
+For motivated students with the world at their fingertips, it’s a tough ask to narrow your character down into a few hundred words!

 Law School Personal Statement or Statement of Intent

-Who you are,
+- Who you are;

-Why you want to be admitted to the particular program, and;
+- Why you want to be admitted to the particular program, and;

-Other unique, interesting, and relevant information that cannot be found in your transcripts or from your references.
+- Other unique, interesting, and relevant information that cannot be found in your transcripts or from your references.

 It should come as no surprise that gaining admissions into the law school of your choice is no small task.
 Gaining admissions has become even more difficult and competitive today, as more and more students apply to law schools without a proportional increase in the number of seats available in each entering class.